Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by Acuity Brands Lighting at its Cochran facility, reporting 450 affected workers.
+The biggest impact was at Acuity Brands Lighting at its Cochran facility, reporting 450 affected workers.
 Dal Global Services followed with 170 workers.

 Trend & Outlook